Vehicle rollover: Vehicles

 SUVs are prone to rollover, especially those outfitted with long travel off-road suspensions.
 The increased suspension height for increased clearance off-road raises the center of mass.

-Full-size vans don't usually have off-road suspensions, but their increased body height makes them more prone to tip.
+Full-size vans do not usually have off-road suspensions, but their increased body height makes them more prone to tip.
 Fifteen passenger vans such as the Ford E-Series (at 27.9%), are particularly notorious for rolling over because their height is increased by the heavy-duty suspensions necessary to carry large numbers of people.
 The rollover tendency is increased when the vehicles are heavily loaded.
 It is recommended to not load anything on the roof of such vans, and to use drivers experienced or trained in safe operation of the vehicle.
 In such cases, familiarity with the vehicle's behavior loaded and unloaded, avoiding sudden swerving maneuvers, and reducing speed through tight turns can greatly decrease the rollover risk associated with these vehicles.

 Manufacturers of SUVs often post warnings on the driver's sun-visor.
 Among the vehicles which have received publicity for tendencies to roll over are the Ford Bronco II, Suzuki Samurai, Jeep CJ, Mitsubishi Pajero/Montero, and Isuzu Trooper.

 Military vehicles have a much wider wheel track than civilian SUVs, making them more difficult to roll over.
 However, IEDs in Iraq and Afghanistan cause roll overs not seen by civilian vehicles.
 The top turret gunner is particularly vulnerable.

 A tall passenger coach made US headlines when 15 passengers were killed in New York in 2011.
 The bus swerved, flipped on its side and hit a pole which split off the top of the vehicle.